- Harvesting produce grown by immigrant and refugee farmers as part of the New American Sustainable Agriculture Project in Lisbon

 Overview

-Community Immersion Orientation Trips, along with the Bowdoin Science Experience and orientation trips organized by the Bowdoin Outing Club, provide first-year students with an introduction to the Bowdoin community that challenges them and engages them in existing and emerging areas of interest.
+Community Immersion Orientation Trips, along with orientation trips organized by the Bowdoin Outing Club, provide first-year students with an introduction to the Bowdoin community that challenges them and engages them in existing and emerging areas of interest.
 The experience includes daily service projects, field trips to sites of interest, discussions with staff from area non-profits, nightly reflective discussions, and social activities that support local businesses.
 Students build life-long friendships while fostering a commitment to service that will hopefully last their stay at Bowdoin and beyond.

 Student Leadership